📞 01223 653962 – 07907726578

 If you are attending as an individual, we start therapy with your life-story of intimacy (Intimacy Life-Story Interviewing).

-Intimacy Life-Story Interviewing is a process of comprehensive and in-depth assessment and exploration of your entire intimate, sexual and relational life.
+Intimacy Life-Story Interviewing is a comprehensive and in-depth assessment and exploration of your entire intimate, sexual and relational life.
 It is an intervention I started developing during my research studies at Cambridge University.

 Intimacy Life-Story Interviewing can be a highly informative, educational and therapeutic intervention and serves three primary purposes: